-Eight months into a global pandemic and well into our second set of restrictions, admitting you miss your commute can stick in the throat.
+Many months into a global pandemic and well into another set of restrictions, admitting you miss your commute can stick in the throat.
 The same way saying "I'm tired of working from home" can feel like slapping a gift horse in the face, when you've spent years longing for more flexibility.

 These are privileges not granted to all of us, and many workers still face the risks of working out of the home.
 But it’s not ingratitude making some people tire of the "new normal".
 It’s pandemic fatigue, the latest threat to beating Covid-19 around the world.

 Pandemic fatigue is what experts are now calling the heavy weariness many feel as the months in lockdown roll on, a "combination of mental, physical and emotional exhaustion", says resilience coach and author of The Burnout Solution Siobhan Murray, that has driven many people around the world to flout restrictions.

 When the first restrictions hit, hard and fast, in March 2020 Irish people wasted no time in massively changing their lives in the hopes normality would soon return.
 It was like "marathon training", Murray says: "I'm going to train really hard, I'm going to do these restrictions really well for a few weeks and then I'm going to be at the finish line."

 "But the finish line kept moving.
 And the problem is, is that none of us have a chance to reset."